What Are Credit Card Processing Fees?

-Assessment fees are set, charged, and collected by credit card associations for the use of their credit card brand.
+Assessment fees are set, charged, and collected by credit card networks for the use of their credit card brand.
 These are added into individual transactions along with the interchange fees and are based on your total monthly sales per card brand.

 Assessment fees are also known as Card Brand Fees, Card Association Fees, or Network Access and Brand Usage Fees (NABU).
 Unlike interchange fees, which go to the banks, these fees stay with the credit card associations.
 These typically range from 0.13% to 0.16% per transaction.

 Payment processors that businesses use to accept credit cards, such as Square or PayPal, charge a fee for their services.
 However, unlike interchange and assessment fees, which are fairly standardized, payment processors use different fee structures, which can make it hard to compare.